 Who and why do we pay a agent's commission?
 Read on.

 Creating the listing is the important first step in the sale process.
-You'll need to come up with several flattering photos of your property (and if it's not looking its best right now, you might want to seek the help of professionals like Student Works to tidy things up), an accurate but enticing description of its features, and a price that seems reasonable when held up against other homes in the area.
+You'll need to come up with several flattering photos of your property (and if it's not looking its best right now, you might want to seek the help of professionals to tidy things up), an accurate but enticing description of its features, and a price that seems reasonable when held up against other homes in the area.
 It may be worth it to hire a listing company to create a professional looking listing for you.
 If you're savvy with a computer, you might also want to put together a virtual tour.
 If you visit any great real estate website you will notice the agent has descriptive wording that will entice buyers for each property.
 List the features of your home that you think will be most likely to attract the right kind of buyers; for example, marble or granite counters, new roof or deck, hardwood flooring, etc. If you really want to jazz the exterior up, take a look at some professional painting company options.

 Once you have your listing put together it's time to get it out there so buyers know you're selling.
 The first step should be to get into the newspapers, classified newspapers, and real estate supplements that circulate in your area.
 You'll also want to put up signs on your lawn as well as directional signs from the main road.
 And finally, you'll want to put your listing online, both on real estate sites and general classifieds sites like Kijiji and Craigslist.